 Key sections explained

-Intro: This is where you should introduce yourself and relate o the project.
-In what way can you connect with the mission or product?
+Intro: This is where you should introduce yourself and relate to the project.
+How can you connect with the mission or product?
 How can you elevate this video?

-Editing: Editing is critically important to have a story turns out.
-What kind of editing will you use to make this story flow.
+Editing: Editing is critically important to have a story turn out.
+What kind of editing will you use to make this story flow?
 Will you use chronological editing?
 Will you use time-shifting?
-Should it be be paced fast or slow?
+Should it be paced fast or slow?
 Will you linger on certain moments more than others?
 Asking yourself these key questions can help you decide what the editing will add to the story.

-Sound design: Not all videos have sound design, but from our perspective sound is one of the most overlooked elements to a good story.
+Sound design: Not all videos have sound design, but from our perspective, sound is one of the most overlooked elements of a good story.
 They can play up subtle moments or give the viewer extra motion.
 What kind of music will be playing?
 Will there be any music at all?
 Will there be sound effects or any sort of Foley to bring it to life?

-Conclusion: Thank your readers for taking the time to read your treatment.
+Conclusion: Thank your readers for reading your treatment.
 Leave them feeling inspired and ready to get started!
-You’ve just learned the last step of how to create a director’s treatment.
+You’ve just learned the last step of creating a director’s treatment.

 Where to find reference images?

 You might think that once you are done writing your treatment, you are done.
-However that is far from the case.
-You should be spending just as long looking for a reference images as you should writing your treatment.
-At first this section can seem overwhelming and daunting, but it truly is the most important part.
-Likely you are not re-creating the wheel and can find images that looks somewhat like you are trying to describe in your writing.
+However, that is far from the case.
+You should be spending just as long looking for reference images as you should writing your treatment.
+At first, this section can seem overwhelming and daunting, but it truly is the most important part.
+Likely, you are not re-creating the wheel and can find images that look somewhat like what you are trying to describe in your writing.

-In the past five years there have been many websites released where you can find cinematic looking images, whether that is from previous commercials or from past feature films.
-A few of our favorite websites to look for images are: Shotdeck, Film Grab, and Film.AI.
+In the past five years, many websites have been released where you can find cinematic-looking images, whether those are from previous commercials or feature films.
+A few of our favorite websites to look for images on are Shotdeck, Film Grab, and Film.AI.
 Another helpful place is to look at other directors or DP’s Vimeos.
-Try looking at what they like and seeing if you can find some thing you resonate with for your story.
-Lastly, try looking at other brands commercials in similar spaces to see if you can find what you are looking for.
+Try looking at what they like and see if you can find something you resonate with for your story.
+Lastly, try looking at other brands’ commercials in similar spaces to see if you can find what you are looking for.

 Conclusion

-Thanks for taking the time to read our article on how to create a director’s treatment.
-Hopefully it has been helpful and will take your treatments to the next level.
+Thanks for taking the time to read our article on creating a director’s treatment.
+Hopefully, it has been helpful and will take your treatments to the next level.
 If you are looking for a San Francisco video production company, reach out to us today!